cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 We define EnvU on the basis of two fields, AEenv and AOenv, one of which (but not both) can be empty.
 AEenv contains information that needs to be protected under authenticated encryption while AOenv only requires authentication.
-Typically, AEenv includes PrivU, and AOenv includes PubS and possibly PubU (PubU may be omitted if not needed for running the user side of the key exchange, or if it is re-computed by the client on the basis of PrivU).
+Typically, AEenv includes skU, and AOenv includes pkS and possibly pkU (pkU may be omitted if not needed for running the user side of the key exchange, or if it is re-computed by the client on the basis of skU).
 On the other hand, some applications may want to hide the public key(s) from eavesdroppers in which case these keys would go under AEenv.
-As noted below, there is also the possibility of omitting PrivU from EnvU and derive it from RwdU in which case AEenv may be empty.
-In all cases, EnvU must include the authenticated PubS, either under AEenv or AOenv.
+As noted below, there is also the possibility of omitting skU from EnvU and derive it from RwdU in which case AEenv may be empty.
+In all cases, EnvU must include the authenticated pkS, either under AEenv or AOenv.
 Additionally, EnvU may be used to transmit the user or server identities (see {{SecIdentities}}).